Leadership FAQs and Pastor Search

 Will a search committee be formed?

-Yes.
 The elders desire to seek the Lord with humility and dependence, be guided by the Word of God, and to represent the different interests in the body throughout this process.
-The pastoral search team will be led by and comprised of the elders in accordance with the bylaws.
-Depending on how the Lord leads in this process, the elders may seek wise counsel from trustworthy individuals and may also ask them to serve on the committee.
+The elders have selected a pastoral search team comprised of a variety of individuals from the church.
+They will be assisting the elders with this important selection.

 What can I do?